MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/web-deploy-automatic-backups.md

 A user may manually force a backup to be created by using the BackupManager provider, so long as backups are configured and enabled for the site being published to.
 There are two methods of creating a manual backup.

 1. Specifying a destination site path - This will take a simple iisApp backup of your destination site.

     [!code-console[Main](web-deploy-automatic-backups/samples/sample14.cmd)]
-2. Specifying a source manifest file - This will allow you to take a backup of multiple providers (i.e. iisApp, dbFullSql, etc...)
+2. Specifying a source manifest file - This will allow you to take a backup of multiple providers (i.e. iisApp, dbFullSql, etc.)

     [!code-console[Main](web-deploy-automatic-backups/samples/sample15.cmd)]